danfuzz/bayou/local-modules/README.md

 * If a file defines a collection of data, then it is exported (as with the main module) as a set of explicit names and _no_ default.

+As a slightly special case, if a module wants to export a set of utility functionality, it should do so by defining a utility class named `TheModule` per se, and exported as that name.

+#### Standard `index` form

+The standard form of a module's main `index.js` file is to import all the local files to be exported, followed by a single `export { ... }` statement.
+Modules should be listed in sort order, except that `TheModule` is always listed first, when present.

 ### Exceptions to the conventions

 Because nobody and no scheme is perfect, there are no doubt exceptions to the